Axway/amplify-central/content/en/docs/connect_manage_environ/connect_aws_gateway/cloud-administration-operation.md

 #### Synchronous Discovery Overview

 To deploy an API in the AWS API Gateway, you create an API deployment and associate it with a stage.
-The Axway Discovery Agent, when executed, will find all APIs and stages in AWS API Gateway and send them to Amplify Central.
-Once synchronizing all resources, the agent will stop and no changes will be sent to Amplify Central until it is started again.
+The Axway Discovery Agent, when executed, will find all APIs and stages in AWS API Gateway and send them to Amplify.
+Once synchronizing all resources, the agent will stop and no changes will be sent to Amplify until it is started again.

 This operating mode does not utilize the AWS Config, SQS, or CloudWatch services as the continuous mode does.

 ### Traceability Agent

-The Traceability Agent sends summaries to Amplify Central of the API traffic that has passed through the AWS API Gateway.
+The Traceability Agent sends summaries to Amplify of the API traffic that has passed through the AWS API Gateway.
 The agent only sends a traffic summary for APIs that have been discovered.

 The Traceability Agent is used to filter the AWS CloudWatch logs that are related to discovered APIs and prepare the transaction events that are sent to Amplify Platform.
-Each time an API is called by a consumer it will result in an event (summary + detail) being sent to Amplify Central.
+Each time an API is called by a consumer it will result in an event (summary + detail) being sent to Amplify.
 Business Insights provides a view of the traffic and API usage of APIs deployed to the Gateway.

 In order for the Traceability Agent to monitor API traffic, the following AWS services are used: